 Who is Clozemaster for?

 So, at the end of the day, Clozemaster is not the right resource for everyone.
-For one, beginners.
+Does Clozemaster work for beginners?
+Absolutely not.
 Beginners will get overwhelmed and not learn anything useful using Clozemaster.
 Seriously, I almost cried trying to use Clozemaster for Afrikaans!